The different types of dunes in Namibia

 Big Daddy.
 Also nicknamed "Crazy Daddy", it's not only the highest dune in Sossusvlei, but also one of the highest in the world at 325 meters (but not the tallest in the area, that's for Dune 7 at 388 meters!).
 Be prepared to wake up at the crack of dawn, as the idea is to witness a magnificent sunrise from its summit.
 It's only a few minutes' walk to reach its craggy tip, but it's well worth the effort: a breathtaking view awaits you at the very top, where colors blend in an incredible palette like nowhere else.
 The golden reflections on the dark orange sand, the white of the salt that covers the basins and the chiselled dunes as far as the eye can see will bring you a deep sense of serenity.
 A change of scenery guaranteed!

 Dune 45.
 Located 45 km from the entrance to Sossusvlei Park, this dune is by far the most popular with visitors, and it's easy to see why it's so much photographed.
 With its particularly spectacular colors, it's the ideal option for a peaceful sunset.
-Only 300 metres from the road, it remains one of the easiest to climb, making it particularly attractive.
+Only 300 metres from the road, it is one of the easiest to climb, making it particularly attractive.
 At a height of 170 metres, it offers an enchanting panorama for all those who set out to climb it.
 A gigantic sand ridge separates its two sides (one bathed in warm light, the other plunged into shadow) and offers a lunar setting, unique in its kind.

 The hidden treasure of the Sossusvlei.
 In addition to the fantastic red dunes that add to the magic of the place, there's another phenomenon worth noting if you're hiking in the area.
 60 km east of the Atlantic Ocean lies the Tsauchab River.
 A small problem: the Namib desert prevents the river from flowing.
 However, the rainy season allows the river to reach this area of the desert, offering spectators a superb phenomenon to contemplate.
 If you travel at the right time of year, you can observe a whole swathe of desert under water, sometimes for an entire year!

 Deadvlei.
 In the heart of the Sossusvlei, after descending the summit of "Big Daddy", the Deadvlei reveals itself as a reward to the curious traveller.
 It's nothing less than a must-see in the Namib Desert, with its breathtakingly grandiose scenery and captivating ambience.
 Sossusvlei could be translated as "dead swamp" in Afrikaans, and for good reason: the world's highest dunes have formed this basin of cracked white clay and salt, a panorama composed mainly of acacia trees, parched by the enclave they've been trapped in for years.
 This was once a marshland in which this type of vegetation was able to thrive over nine hundred years ago.
-However, the formation of dunes around the marsh soon prevented the water from circulating, thus drying it out.
+However, the formation of dunes around the area quickly prevented the water from circulating, thus drying out the marsh.
 The result is this unique, mortifying-looking area.
 Since then, Deadvlei has become a popular destination for visitors to Namibia, famous for its incredible colors and contrasts.
 The white of the ground, the blue sky, the black trees and the glowing dunes offer a breathtaking view.
 A real little piece of paradise for budding photographers!

 If this type of scenery rings a bell, no wonder: it has inspired a number of advertisers and filmmakers, who have used it in numerous films (most notably The Cell and The Fall, both directed by Tarsem Singh).
 In fact, it's often the default wallpaper on our computers!